Graduate & Continuing Studies

 - With some graduate and continuing studies programs requiring in-person experiences such as clinical hours, student teaching or field placements to meet accreditation or certification requirements, it’s important to stay in touch with program directors for individual program and course expectations.

-- Professors will participate in intensive summer training to learn how to maximize student-faculty interaction and positive learning outcomes using any form of instruction.
+- Professors have participated in intensive summer training to learn how to maximize student-faculty interaction and positive learning outcomes using any form of instruction.

 - Relationships will remain central to the Whitworth educational experience.
 Students will continue to have access to one-on-one appointments with all of their instructors and advisors.

-- Should the public health situation deteriorate in the fall such that all in-person classes are suspended for a period of time, faculty will be prepared to deliver course content exclusively online.
+- Should the public health situation deteriorate such that all in-person classes are suspended for a period of time, faculty will be prepared to deliver course content exclusively online.

 - Decisions about what modes of instruction will be available in future terms will be made closer to those dates when more information is known.